Trivia: Digimon Frontier

-Channel Hop: Because of the fact that Disney bought out Fox Kids/Saban a year prior, this one ended up airing on ABC Family and in the last season of Disney's weekday/Sunday block on UPN stations, "Disney's One Too" (a spinoff of One Saturday Morning over on ABC), though by this time it had dropped that name.
-(It likely didn't get onto ABC because Power Rangers was already on there, and it didn't make sense to have both former big Saban franchises on one network.)
+- Channel Hop: Because of the fact that Disney bought out Fox Kids/Saban a year prior, this one ended up airing on ABC Family and in the last season of Disney's weekday/sunday block on UPN stations, Disney's One Too (a spinoff of One Saturday Morning over on ABC), though by this time it had dropped that name.)
+It likely didn't get onto ABC because Disney was contractually obligated to make this season, and had no interest in the show otherwise.

-The Other Darrin: Due to fear of damaging his voice from all of the shouting, Takuya's English dub actor Michael Reisz refused to voice EmperorGreymon, giving the job to Dave Wittenberg instead...only for there to be not nearly as much shouting for EmperorGreymon's scenes.
+- The Other Darrin: Due to fear of damaging his voice from all of the shouting, Takuya's English dub actor Michael Reisz refused to voice EmperorGreymon, giving the job to Dave Wittenberg instead...only for there to be not nearly as much shouting for EmperorGreymon's scenes.
 Wittenberg also replaced Reisz as Takuya for the movie.

-A similar situation became close to happening for the Japanese version, when, exhausted from doing all of the pattern voices, Takuya's voice actress (Junko Takeuchi) asked Kouji's voice actor Hiroshi Kamiya to voice Susanoomon for her.
+- A similar situation became close to happening for the Japanese version, when, exhausted from doing all of the pattern voices, Takuya's voice actress (Junko Takeuchi) asked Kouji's voice actor Hiroshi Kamiya to voice Susanoomon for her.
 However, Kamiya said that she should do it since Takuya's the main character, and the director overruled the request; as a result, Takeuchi voiced Susanoomon as originally planned.

-What Could Have Been: The first character design sketches released in V-Jump showed some of the characters with different color schemes.
+- What Could Have Been: The first character design sketches released in V-Jump showed some of the characters with different color schemes.
 Additionally, Kouji was originally going to sport long, black slacks instead of the grey capri sweatpants he eventually dons in the show.
 One of the fanbooks reports that Kouji was originally going to be a female character, an idea that was presumably discarded because the previous season also had a female lone wolf.